Calendar of Events

 Drum Brothers offer annual 3 to 5 day rhythm retreats throughout the year.
 Visit our calendar for information on the next one nearest you.
 You can also get more information and sign-up through our Store.

 These special events are filled with daily rhythm classes taught by members of Drum Brothers, song circles, drum building, and African dance classes taught by Tracy Topp.
 Each evening, we gather together for a community rhythm circle.
-We also often include a special night of contemplative music-making as well as an optional all-night drum circle!
+We also often include a special night of contemplative music-making and Henna designs by artist and dance teacher, Tracy Topp.

 All ability levels are welcome.
 If you haven’t touched a drum yet and experienced the power of rhythmic sharing, or felt the freedom of embodied dance, this is your opportunity.
 The spirit of rhythm invites us to join together and celebrate this life and each precious moment we are given.
 It’s time to get recharged with rhythm and heart felt community!